 The FAAMA Board of Directors unanimously confirmed the appointed Directors.

-The FAAMA Foundation Board is working diligently to make the new Foundation operational and will have an exhibit booth at the 2018 FAAMA Convention in Orlando.
-The first scholarships will be awarded in 2019 for the 2019-2020 school year.
+The FAAMA Foundation Board is working diligently to make the new Foundation operational and will have an exhibit booth at the 2022 FAAMA Convention in Orlando.
+Scholarships will be awarded in 2022 for the 2022-2023 school year.
 Look for announcements about scholarships available from the FAAMA Foundation in future issues of Managing the Skies.